Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Tuscan white bean soup with silver spoon and hand with red nail

-White beans and kale make a powerhouse duo for vegan protein, as white beans provide approximately 17 grams of protein per cup, complemented by kale’s nutrient density.
+White beans and kale make a powerhouse duo of vegan protein, as white beans provide approximately 17 grams of protein per cup, complemented by kale’s nutrient density.

 11. BBQ tofu

-You can make this chickpea stew in 30 minutes for a wholesome weeknight dinner and meal prep and serve it with couscous, quinoa, or brown rice.
+You can make this chickpea stew in 30 minutes for a wholesome weeknight dinner and meal prep and serve it with couscous, quinoa, or basmati rice.

 13. Kung pao tofu